Modeling and forecasting exchange rate volatility in time-frequency domain: Theoretical framework for time-frequency decomposition of realized volatility

-Assume the sample path of the price process $y_t$ has a finite number of jumps.
-Following results of \cite{wang95} on the wavelet jump detection of the deterministic functions with $i.i.d.$ additive noise, we use a special form of a discrete wavelet transform, the MODWT, which unlike the ordinary discrete wavelet transform, is not restricted to a dyadic sample length.
-Jumps locations are detected with use of the first level wavelet coefficients obtained on the process $y_t$ over $[t-1,t]$, $\mathcal{W}_{1,k,t}$.
-Since we use the MODWT, we have $k$ wavelet coefficients at the first scale, which corresponds to number of intraday observations, i.e., $k=1,\dots,N$.
-In case the value of the wavelet coefficient $\mathcal{W}_{1,k,t}$ is greater\footnote{Using the MODWT filters, we need to slightly correct the position of the wavelet coefficients to get the precise jump position, see \cite{PercivalMofjeld1997}.} than the universal threshold $d_t\sqrt{2 \log N}$ \citep{donoho}, than a jump with size $\Delta J_{k,t}$ is detected as
+In the empirical part we adapt \cite{fanwang2008} procedure to the ``maximal overlap discrete wavelet transform" (MODWT).
+As a result a robust estimate of standard deviation has to be modified as: $d_t=\sqrt{2}\ median\{|\mathcal{W}_{1,k}|\}/0.6745$ for $k\in[1,N]$.\footnote{For more information about universal thresholds applied on the MODWT see \citep{PercivalWalden2000} and \cite{Gencay2002}.} Since we use the MODWT, we have $k$ wavelet coefficients at the first scale, which corresponds to number of intraday observations, i.e., $k=1,\dots,N$.
+In case the absolute value of the wavelet coefficient $|\mathcal{W}_{1,k}|$ is greater\footnote{Using the MODWT filters, we need to slightly correct the position of the wavelet coefficients to get the precise jump position, see \cite{PercivalMofjeld1997}.} then the threshold $D_t$ than a jump with size $\Delta_{k} J_{t}$ is detected as